 - Through offering timely support and actively engaging users, positive app reviews should naturally start to roll in organically.
 Also, engineering a positive merchant experience by providing timely support, developing documentation, and actively engaging in the merchant experience will not only steer you away from these prohibited actions, but will contribute to your overall success as a Shopify App Developer.

-You might also like: Expert Advice on How to 10x App Support.
+You may also like: Expert Advice on How to 10x App Support.

 Make 2018 the year your app claims a top spot!